Mcphylus12/AutoFront/README.md

 - `npm run build` - builds a serverless frontend app that can be deployed the same way any SPA can be

 ## TODOs
-- Home page / Documentation
 - Update Open Api Spec
 - Exploratory - including npm run build and running in an nginx docker container
+- CSS simplification
+- Docs 2nd parse

 ## For later
-- Negative Case handling
+- Negative Case handling (Use null object pattern in data providers to avoid)
-- OIDC support. set JWT requirements for types and actions
+- OIDC support. set JWT requirements for types and actions (do security in a reverse proxy of some sort)